Germany's Deichmann sets world triathlon record – DW – 08/23/2024

 Germany's Deichmann sets world triathlon recordAugust 23, 2024

-German extreme athlete Jonas Deichmann set a world record after competing in his 106th long-distance triathlon.
+German extreme athlete Jonas Deichmann set a world record after completing his 106th long-distance triathlon.

 The Ironman distance includes 3.8 kilometers (2.4 miles) of swimming, 180 kilometers of cycling and 42 kilometers of running.